wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 lateral root and down the root where no lateral root has yet emerged and stain with toluidine blue.

--From which tissues are lateral roots initiated?
+- From which tissues are lateral roots initiated?

-<br
-<br
-<br
+\vspace*{3\baselineskip}

-Think about the vascular connections in roots.
+- Think about the vascular connections in roots.
 Where is the xylem in a root compared to in a stem?

-<br
-<br
-<br
+\vspace*{3\baselineskip}

 ### When is a root not a root?